-Avoiding those extra calories while maintaining a regular exercise routine will help your dog maintain muscle tone, weight control, temperature regulation and metabolism.
 That said, strenuous exercise is not beneficial to dogs, and may cause problems.
-If your dog is obese and out of shape, avoid long strenuous runs, most especially during the hot summer months.
+If your dog is obese and out of shape, avoid long strenuous runs, especially during the hot summer months.

-Let’s look at what issues overweight and obese dog are faced with!
+Let’s look at what issues obese and overweight dogs are faced with!

 Weight loss can help improve your dog’s quality of life.

-When obese dogs lose weight, their quality of life improves compared to others that don’t.
-A study on canine obesity adds that “Obesity is a serious disease and can lead to many other health disorders including diabetes, heart disease and arthritis,” via Science Daily.
+When obese or overweight dogs lose weight, their quality of life improves compared to others that don’t.
+A study on canine obesity adds that “Obesity is a serious disease and can lead to many other health disorders including diabetes, heart disease, and arthritis,” via Science Daily.
 In this study a quality of life questionnaire was answered.
-“A range of life quality factors were scored, including vitality, emotional disturbance and pain.
-The quality of life of dogs which succeeded with their weight loss program was also compared with those dogs that failed to lose weight successfully.”
+“A range of life quality factors were scored, including vitality, emotional disturbance, and pain.
+The quality of life of the dogs which succeeded with their weight loss program was also compared with that of those who failed to lose weight successfully.”